 Students must be enrolled in an undergraduate degree program and have an average of at least 65% in 5.0 courses 1000-1999.
-Students who have completed a university degree, may apply for the Diploma in Digital Communication.
 While no particular background is required, Certificate students should be prepared to write essays at the university level.
 Admission is not guaranteed.
 If demand exceeds the capacity of the program, admission will be competitive.
 Course offerings vary by year and enrolment is not guaranteed.

 To qualify for the Certificate in Digital Communication, students must attain an average of 70% in these 3.5 courses:

 Digital Communication 2001A/B, 2002A/B

 MIT 2374F/G: Social Networking: Theory and Practice

 MIT 2376F/G: The Next Generation Web

 MIT 2570A/B: Introduction to Digital Imaging & Website Design

 MIT 3133F/G: Net-Work: Labour and Profit on Facebook, Flickr, YouTube and Web 2.0

 MIT 3371F/G: Game On!
 Video Game Culture, Technology, and Industry

 MIT 3372A/B: Design of Digital Cognitive Games